Best Travel Cards for Australians (2026): Up Bank vs Wise vs Revolut vs YouTrip

 Limitations

-Revolut is the most feature-rich option with 30+ currencies, crypto trading, virtual disposable cards, and advanced budgeting tools.
-It’s ideal if you’re living or working abroad and need to hold multiple currencies.
-But the free Standard plan has tighter limits than the others — only $350/month in free ATM withdrawals, $2,000/month in fee-free currency exchange, and a 1% markup on weekend transactions.
+Revolut is the most feature-rich option with 30+ currencies, crypto trading, disposable virtual cards, and solid budgeting tools.
+It’s a strong fit if you’re living or working abroad and want to hold multiple currencies in one place.
+The free Standard plan limit of $350/month in free ATM withdrawals (or 5 transactions), $2,000/month in fee-free exchange, and the 1% weekend markup make it more situational than Up Bank for most holiday travellers.

 Strengths